theintrigued/employee-detail/README.md

 * Tested up to:      1.0
 * License:           Available for use to anyone allowed

 # A WordPress Block Pugin to get employee data from the database!

 ## Description

 This plugin gets user/employee data from the database.
 It is a WordPress Gutenberg Block for the most part which can be added to the post_content as a block.
 The view in the editor is the same as the user frontend.
 The user/employee can be selected from a dropdown list, after which the user's image, full name and position at the company can be seen at first.
 Upon clicking the element, a small overlay appears showing more details about the user/employee which include a short description and social links.

-<i>For testing purposes, 2 files are included for user registeration as more than usual data is needed to be saved at registration. </i>
+<i>For testing purposes, 3 files are included in the `misc` folder for user registeration as more than usual data is needed to be saved at registration. </i>